nickcoleman/hook-use-combined-reducers/README.md

 # useCombinedReducers React Hook

 Custom hook to combine all useReducer hooks for one global state container with one dispatch function.
-Use at top-level and pass dispatch function (and state) down via React's Context API with Provider and Consumer/useContext.
+Use at top-level.
+Pass dispatch function and state down via props or [React's Context API](https://reactjs.org/docs/context.html) with Provider and Consumer/useContext.

 ## Installation